![]() |

 |

 Bassist Pete from Finnish-punks-in-London No Direction and drummer Eddie (the only original Vibrator) share out the vocals, and everyone shares out the whack-and-blatter punker racket.
 A cynic would say that this isn't the real Vibrators, although given the band's ever-shifting line-up I don't think you could nail down any version of the band as definitive.
 After all, one of the Vibrators' best songs, 'Disco in Moscow', was recorded in '78 at a time when Knox had temporarily left the band - and the song sounds spikily fresh when it's hauled out of the vaults tonight, perforce for another Knox-free rendition.
 Grizzled old survivors of the punk wars they may be, but against the odds The Vibrators still know how to shake it with the best of 'em.
 And, talking of bands who now lack their usual frontman, here come Sham 69.
 Call me Mister Out Of Touch if you will, but I had no idea that Jimmy Pursey, for years the geezerish face and almost-cockney voice of Sham 69, had left the band.
 Thus it is that I'm a little nonplussed when current vocalist Tim V - a kind of barrow-boy version of Johnny Rotten - unceremoniously grabs the microphone and starts barking out Sham anthems like he's drumming up business in Petticoat Lane.
-In a sense Sham 69 have become another of those one-original-member bands that seem to populate the punk zone these days - it requires a certain suspension of disbelief before you can accept the bunch of blokes onstage as something akin to the real thing.
+In a sense Sham 69 have become another of those one-original-member bands that seem to populate the punk zone these days.
+It requires a certain suspension of disbelief before you can accept the bunch of blokes onstage as something akin to the real thing.
 In the absence of Jimmy Pursey, guitarist Dave Parsons is the only survivor from the band's original incarnation as late-seventies hoolies from the south-west London hinterland.
 But the band's shouty-bashy sound is intact, and their winning way with an all-the-kids-together singalong has not diminished.

 |